npm/node-semver/README.md

   `hilo` argument must be either the string `'>'` or `'<'`.
 (This is the function called by `gtr` and `ltr`.)
 * `intersects(range)`: Return true if any of the ranges comparators intersect
+* `simplifyRange(versions, range)`: Return a "simplified" range that matches the same items in `versions` list as the range specified.
+Note that it does *not* guarantee that it would match the same versions in all cases, only for the set of versions provided.
+This is useful when generating ranges by joining together multiple versions with `||` programmatically, to provide the user with something a bit more ergonomic.
+If the provided range is shorter in string-length than the generated range, then that is returned.

 Note that, since ranges may be non-contiguous, a version might not be greater than a range, less than a range, *or* satisfy a range!
 For